 AAP FactCheck focuses on investigating claims of political significance and counteracting misinformation shared on social media.
 We have no political affiliations nor agenda, simply a focus on revealing the facts.

 AAP FactCheck also actively monitors traditional media sources and various social media platforms for material that is suitable for fact-checking.
 The final decision on what material is accepted rests with the AAP FactCheck editor.

 When selecting a claim for investigation, we consider the following criteria:

-- That the quoted statement contains clearly verifiable elements and is being presented as fact.
+- That the content contains clearly verifiable elements and is being presented as fact.
 AAP FactCheck cannot assess personal opinion.

 - The prominence of the statement and its relevance to a broad audience.

 - The potential community consequences if a claim contains misinformation and this is not addressed.

 AAP FactCheck does not assess, nor offer judgement on, reportage.
 Our primary goals are to inform the public and counteract misinformation when it arises.

 Our staff must declare any conflicts of interest, and we monitor the mix of claims addressed to avoid any perception of partisanship.